nightroman/FarNet/PowerShellFar/README.md

     dir . -Include *.ps1 -Recurse

-The above command are fine for background input, they do not use anything from the current PowerShell session.
+The above command are fine for background input, they do not use anything from the current session.
 Commands below cannot be used for background input.
-But they can create useful inputs using the API
+But they create some useful inputs using cmdlets and API.

-Search in all panel items (any panel: file, temp, etc.)
+To search in all or selected panel items, especially useful in the temp panel:

     Get-FarPath -All

-Search in selected panel items

     Get-FarPath -Selected

-Search in files from the edit history
+To search in the editor history files:

     $Far.History.Editor() | %{$_.Name}

-NOTE: If the history contains not available network paths then the search may take ages and sometimes it is difficult to stop.
-This command removes network paths from the input:

-    $Far.History.Editor() | %{if ($_.Name -notmatch '^\\\\') {$_.Name}}
+The above command is just an example.
+Its improved version is provided by the script built-in utility `Get-EditorHistory` which returns recent files first and excludes network paths (the search may take ages if there are missing).
+In other words, use this command:

+    Get-EditorHistory

 ---
 **Command line mode**